 I have a library full of games.
-At its height it contained almost 500 different ones, these days I brought it back to 285 games according to board game geek.
+At its height it contained almost 500 different ones, these days I brought it back to 225 games according to board game geek.
 Naturally I have several games about beer and once in a post I’d like to tell more about one of them.
 Again a very travel sized game this post:

-It’s an easy to learn and play top trumps like game.
-All cards list some attributes of the beer like there alcohol content, bitterness and year of introduction.
+Hip Hops is an easy to learn and play Top Trumps kind of game.
+All cards list some attributes of a beer like the alcohol content, bitterness and year of introduction.
 Some cards also list hops used in the beer.
 Your objective is to get rid of all your cards.
 Each player starts with two cards in their hand and have to play one on the session pile.
 When you have less than two cards in your hand, you must take one from the draw deck.
 When you can’t play, you have to take the whole session pile back in your hand.
-The first player determines what to trump: They must choose between having to play a higher alcohol percentage, a higher bitterness unit or a lower year.
-When you can play three the same hops (you may include the upper card(s) on the afdekstapel), the whole current session pile will be put aside.
-This way you minimise the risk of getting a lot of cards at once.
-There are also 4 special cards with which you may change the objective.
-The first one to loose all their cards wins.
+The first player opening a session determines what to trump: They must choose between having to play a higher alcohol percentage, a higher bitterness unit or an earlier year.
+When you can play three cards with the same hops, you cay take the whole current session out of the game.
+To match the hops you may play more than one card ánd you may take into account the last played card on top of the session pile.
+This way you reduce the ammount of cards in the game significantly and minimise the risk of getting a lot of cards back in your hand.
+There are also 4 special silver cards in the game that trump everything and with which you may change the objective.
+The first one to lose all their cards wins.

 Which beery game do you bring with you to the pub?